 2. Don’t Confuse Hunger with Sleepiness

 Many times, whether we’re happy, or even going through hard times in our relationship, we may stay up late.
-And whether you’re staying up late watching the latest series of “Orange is the New Black,” or whether your hashing out issues all night, you might start to get hungry at some point.
+And whether you’re staying up late watching the latest series of “Orange Is the New Black,” or whether you’re hashing out issues all night, you might start to get hungry at some point.
 Don’t mistake that hunger for the lack of sleep that you’re missing out on by staying up so late.
 Many times, we confuse being hungry with simply being overtired.
-So instead of going after a late night snack, or heavens forbid, and huge late night meal, just head to bed instead.
+So instead of going after a late-night snack, or heavens forbid, and a huge late-night meal, just head to bed instead.
 And if you really are hungry, don’t overeat, because the last thing that you want to feel before going to sleep is stuffed or even worse, to end up with a stomach ache.

 3. Do Some Physical Activity During the Day

-It’s always great to be active, and to stay in shape as much as possible.
-And what better way to stay in shape, than to have a partner that you can do physical activities with.
+It’s always great to be active and to stay in shape as much as possible.
+And what better way to stay in shape, than to have a partner that you can do physical activities.
 That’s one of the luxuries of having a partner—the option to do things as a couple.
 When you have enough physical activity throughout your day, you’ll likely end up sleeping better at night.

 4. Create a Sleep Ritual

-Whether you say a prayer before sleep, listen to light music, or whether you watch old reruns of “Everybody Loves Raymond,” create some sort of ritual that will be calming and relaxing to you before sleep.
+Whether you say a prayer before sleep, listen to light music, or whether you’re watching old reruns of “Everybody Loves Raymond,” create some sort of ritual that will be calming and relaxing to you before sleep.
 But don’t do anything that will keep you up even longer.
-Only create the types of rituals that will be relaxing to your mind, and your soul.
+Only create the types of rituals that will be relaxing to your mind and your soul.